Joerg Rieger: Ideas

 Rieger is an activist constructive theologian in the tradition of liberation theology.
-Robert Wafawanaka has referred to Reiger as an "Occupy theologian" because he endorses the views of the Occupy movement and shares its ethos.
+Robert Wafawanaka has referred to Rieger as an "Occupy theologian" because he endorses the views of the Occupy movement and shares its ethos.
 Rieger understands theology as functioning to support or transform reality, especially historical and contemporary economic systems.
 His work focuses on economic class and empire.
 In politics, Rieger argues that religion and politics cannot easily be separated.

 Rieger describes his work as an effort to bring theology and contemporary liberation movements together.
 His work addresses the relation of theology and public life, reflecting on the misuse of power in religion, politics, and economics.
 His main interest is in developments and movements that bring about change and in the positive contributions of religion and theology.
 His work in theology draws on a wide range of historical and contemporary traditions, with a concern for manifestations of the divine in the pressures of everyday life.

 Rieger advocates for a materialistic spirituality centered on working to improve the material conditions of the marginalized.
 He believes current economic systems are incompatible with the biblical conception of God.
 Rieger has described economic ideologies as religions, and asserts that people typically assent to them as a matter of blind faith, not empirical evidence.
 He renounces the perceived hegemony of free market ideology offering Christian theology as an alternative.

 Rieger's criticizes the currently dominant economic system especially for increasing global economic inequality, and also for poverty, distorting of the way people and their work are valued, and limiting control people have over their lives.
 As a response to economic injustice, Rieger promotes solidarity with those negatively impacted by current economic processes and encourages Christians to modify economic systems to promote the wellbeing of everyone.

 Rieger and Kwok Pui-lan coined the notion of deep solidarity, which is a recognition that the community as a whole is harmed by the unjust system, not just a particular group to be paternalistically supported from a place of superiority or distance.
 Within this framework, the presence of college-educated individuals participating in the Occupy movement is not lack of authenticity in their appeal for economic justice, but rather an achievement in helping a broader portion of the public identify themselves as oppressed and able to see inequality as a threat to society as whole.